Evans, warming to Fed rate hike, still urges patience

-NEW YORK (Reuters) - A dovish Federal Reserve official said on Tuesday that while he is getting comfortable with hiking interest rates in December, the Fed should be patient on tightening policy thereafter.
+NEW YORK, Nov 8 (Reuters) - A dovish Federal Reserve official said on Tuesday that while he is getting comfortable with hiking interest rates in December, the Fed should be patient on tightening policy thereafter.

 "We would be well served by continued patience," Chicago Fed President Charles Evans told a UBS bank luncheon of economists and investors, when asked about backing a December hike.